Skip to main content

 Rate limits

-Exceeding limits returns 429 Too Many Requests with a Retry-After header.
+Exceeding limits returns 429 rate_limit_exceeded with Retry-After and a JSON retryAfter field.
 See the Rate Limits guide for backoff implementations in multiple languages.

 Conventions